spring-projects/spring-amqp/README.md

 SpringSource ToolSuite users (or Eclipse users with the latest m2eclipse plugin) can import the projects as existing Eclipse projects.
-There are plenty of intersteing integration tests (names ending with `IntegrationTests`) to show the features of the framework.
+There are plenty of interesting integration tests (names ending with `IntegrationTests`) to show the features of the framework.
 Sample applications can be found in the [Spring AMQP Samples](http://github.com/SpringSource/spring-amqp-samples) project.